cesarderio/reading-notes/401-reading-notes/class-26.md

 Looking ahead at this module’s [course schedule](https://codefellows.github.io/code-401-javascript-guide/curriculum/#module-2), What do you look forward to learning?

-* I am looking forward to learning Funciton Compenents and State Hooks.
+* I am looking forward to learning Function Components and State Hooks.

 What are your learning goals after reading and reviewing the [class README?](https://codefellows.github.io/code-401-javascript-guide/curriculum/class-26/)